Kilobyte Cosmic Birefringence from ALP Domain Walls: Formation of domain walls without strings

 After the inflation, the PQ scalar still receives the negative Hubble-induced mass term when the universe is dominated by the inflaton coherent oscillations.
 Thus, the VEV of $S$ decreases as $H$, and at a certain point, it will become equal to $f_\phi/\sqrt{2}$ when the bare mass term dominates over the Hubble-induced mass term.
 Note that the Hubble-induced mass term gets suppressed in the radiation dominated era due to the (approximate) conformal invariance.
 Thus, the VEV of $S$ should settle down at $f_\phi/\sqrt{2}$ before the reheating completes.
 This is the case if \eq{consistency} is satisfied.
-Note also that, as long as the PQ symmetry is never restored after inflation, the variance of the misalignment angle distribution is preserved until the onset of the oscillations of the ALP.
+Note also that, as long as the PQ symmetry is never restored after inflation, the variance of the misalignment angle distribution {at large scales} is preserved until the onset of the oscillations of the ALP. {At small scales, on the other hand, the axion fluctuation gets enhanced as the effective decay constant decreases, which will also help to form domain walls without strings~\cite{Kobayashi:2016qld}.
 As a consequence, the condition \eq{delphi} or \eq{maxim} is naturally satisfied in this set-up, and domain walls without strings can be formed.